FredericoBaptista/DFly/README.md

       export ETHERSCAN_TOKEN =
       ```
    Be sure to start an infura project first at: https://www.infura.io/
+## Contracts Deployment
+This is an essential step to be able to use DFly.
+Although some test contracts are already deployed in the Sepolia test net, you need to deploy your own contracts.
+In order to do this a deploy.py script is available under the scripts folder.

+1. Run brownie:
+   '''
+   brownie run deploy.py --network sepolia
+   '''
+The example is done for sepolia network, but you can change your network under brownie definitions.
+For more information go to [Brownie Documentation](https://eth-brownie.readthedocs.io/en/stable/toctree.html)
 ## Usage
 <p align="center">
 <img src="https://imgtr.ee/images/2024/05/04/419523a45ae2d3f8e4fe5dcf6d8b3d2a.png" alt="419523a45ae2d3f8e4fe5dcf6d8b3d2a.png" border="0" />